Donald Rosenfeld: Life and work

 From 1986 to 1998, Rosenfeld ran Merchant Ivory Productions, working for films including Slaves of New York to Surviving Picasso.

 Rosenfeld has continued to produce major motion pictures, following his Merchant Ivory years.
-His films Color of a Brisk and Leaping Day as well as Forty Shades of Blue won the top prize at the Sundance Film Festival; and The Tree of Life, directed by Terrence Malick, won the top prize at the 64th Cannes Film Festival.
+Terrence Malick's The Tree of Life won the top prize at the 64th Cannes Film Festival.
+The films Color of a Brisk and Leaping Day and Forty Shades of Blue won the top prize at the Sundance Film Festival.

-In 2008, in partnership with Andreas Roald, he founded Sovereign Films, producing together Effie Gray (written by and starring two-time Oscar winner, Emma Thompson), Cradle of Champions, and Terrence Malick's Voyage of Time.
+In partnership with Andreas Roald, Rosenfeld founded Sovereign Films in 2008.
+They produced Effie Gray, written by and starring two-time Oscar winner, Emma Thompson, as well as Cradle of Champions and Terrence Malick's Voyage of Time.

-He is a collector of contemporary art (primarily painting and photography) and resides in New York City.
+Rosenfeld resides in New York City.
+He is also a collector of contemporary art, primarily paintings and photography.